Riff

-Voice agent platform that generates deterministic FSM-based voice flows from plain English business descriptions.
+Voice agent platform that generates deterministic FSM-based voice agents from plain English business descriptions.

 https://github.com/davidbmar/riff · private · shipped